wguo91/github-demo/README.md

 [master (root-commit) 5e93393] Adding new file with hipster ipsum I can use multiple line commit messages
 ```

-origin is a reference to our github repository (remote reference, the name "origin" is a convention), master refers to the master branch of a repository
+origin is a reference to our github repository (remote reference, the name "origin" is a convention), master refers to the master branch of a repository, always pull before you push for best practice
 ```
 On branch master
 Your branch is up-to-date with 'origin/master'. nothing to commit, working directory clean
 ```

-Always pull before you push for best practice (below is a local master push to remote master push)
+Below is a local master push to remote master push result (hence the two masters)
 ```
 To https://github.com/wguo91/starter-web.git
    4beb7f0..2a259e0  master -> master